Road Safety Camera Program

 A point to point camera system is used on the Hume Highway and Peninsula Link and it measures average speeds over distance.

 Red light cameras have been operating in Victoria since 1983.
 Cameras currently operate in metropolitan Melbourne and designated country areas.
 Twenty per cent of all casualty collisions occur at major intersections in metropolitan areas, most of which have traffic signals.

 There are currently over 246 speed cameras and 175 red light cameras operating throughout Victoria.
 The aim of speed and red light cameras is to change driver behavior.
 Since being introduced, road safety cameras have contributed to a significant decrease in the number of fatal and serious injuries on Victoria's roads.

 Speed: the biggest killer on our roads

-Safety cameras are only one tool in the fight against the road toll.
-Victoria Police now has more officers than ever before carry out additional speed enforcement measures, using mobile radar laser equipment, high-visibility patrol cars and unmarked vehicles patrol streets, roads and highways to enforce speed limits and help save lives.
+Road safety cameras are only one tool in the fight against the road toll.
+Victoria Police has more officers than ever before carry out additional speed enforcement measures using mobile radar laser equipment, high-visibility patrol cars and unmarked vehicles patrol streets, roads and highways to enforce speed limits and help save lives.